Sherpatsonam/BikeConfigurationUI/README.md

 # WBConfUI
-This project is live and hosted in Azure. https://wbconfui.azurewebsites.net/
+WBConfUi is a user friendly UserInterface to create, edit and delete Bike with different configuration.
+This Application lets user to configure a bike and make request to a Web API WBconf which is connected to a database.This project is live and hosted in Azure. https://wbconfui.azurewebsites.net/

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.2.